How to Explain Unemployment on a CV: 8 Practical Tips

-8 tips for how to explain gaps in a CV
+8 practical tips for addressing employment gaps on a CV

 Explaining employment gaps on your CV can be challenging, but with the right approach, you can address them effectively and present yourself in a positive light to potential employers.